-Amount is based on the grant date fair value of the award for a financial year using the Black-Scholes option pricing model with the following weighted-average assumptions: Pre-vest forfeiture rate - 2.27%; Volatility - 65.15%; Risk-free interest rate - 1.06%; Dividend yield - 0%; and Expected life of options - 4.46 years.
+(1) Amount is based on the grant date fair value of the award for a financial year using the Black-Scholes option pricing model with the following weighted-average assumptions: Pre-vest forfeiture rate - 2.40%; Volatility - 67.80%; Risk-free interest rate - 2.12%; Dividend yield - 0%; and Expected life of options - 4.52 years.

-The directors of the Corporation (other than Mr. Lemaitre) received \$2,500 per month compensation in their capacity as directors in 2017, as well as incentive share options to best align their interests with those of the Corporation's shareholders.
+The directors of the Corporation (other than Mr. Lemaitre) received \$2,500 per month compensation in their capacity as directors in 2018, as well as incentive share options to best align their interests with those of the Corporation's shareholders.
 The methodology for determining the remuneration of the Board is similar to that used for the remuneration of the NEOs.
 Levels of remuneration of directors are usually first informally discussed among the members of the Compensation Committee and the CEO before formally being considered by the Board.
-The Corporation pays reasonable expenses incurred by the Board.
+The Corporation pays reasonable expenses incurred by Board members.

-The following table summarizes all share and option-based awards to directors of the Corporation (other than a director who is an NEO) that were outstanding as at December 31, 2017:
+The following table summarizes all share and option-based awards to directors of the Corporation (other than a director who is an NEO) that were outstanding as at December 31, 2018: